Key Takeaways

 Error code 550 5.7.509 indicates that the message was rejected because the sending domain failed DMARC checks and has a strict policy set to reject non-compliant emails.
 In other words, the domain has a DMARC policy of p=reject in place, and the email did not pass DMARC alignment.

-This can happen when a legitimate sender is not properly aligned with their own DMARC configuration, for example when a third-party sending service is not authorized under the domain’s SPF record or is not signing emails with DKIM.
+This can happen when a legitimate sender is not properly aligned with their own DMARC configuration; For example, when a third-party sending service is not authorised under the domain’s SPF record or is not signing emails with DKIM.

 550 5.7.23: SPF failure

-Common causes include using a third-party sending platform that is not included in your SPF record, or having an SPF record that has exceeded the ten DNS lookup limit.
+Common causes include using a third-party sending platform that is not included in your SPF record or having an SPF record that has exceeded the ten DNS lookup limit.
+If your domain sends through many services, PowerDMARC’s Hosted SPF (PowerSPF) solves the lookup limit without requiring manual DNS edits every time you add a sender.

 If you are troubleshooting this error, reviewing why SPF authentication fails is a good starting point.
-Once you have identified the gap, you will need to update your SPF record to include all authorized sending sources and then publish a DMARC record that reflects your updated configuration.
+You can also use the SPF Record Lookup tool to inspect your current SPF record and identify gaps.
+Once you have identified the gap, you will need to update your SPF record to include all authorised sending sources and then publish a DMARC record that reflects your updated configuration.

 550 5.7.12: External sender blocked